 “What a parent can certainly do with children is to make sure that they understand that for each item they own, there should be a place in the room,” Kondo told Real Simple.
 “And that after an item is used, it should be put back in its proper place.”

-Kondo was surprised to find her own daughter Satsuki, aged two, placing her books, stuffed animals, and toys back in their assigned spaces more precisely than she expected.
+Kondo was surprised to find her daughter Satsuki, then aged two, placing her books, stuffed animals, and toys back in their assigned spaces more precisely than expected.
 By instilling this sense of responsibility in your child, you could be pleasantly surprised too!

 By starting your children early on this path of decluttering, you’ll be instilling a sense of responsibility and gratitude in them.
 And guess what?
 The house will be clean, clear, and ready to receive abundant prosperity in the Lunar New Year.
-Win-win.
+Win-win, right?
 And of course, huat ah!

 Featured image: huyen